ibra-kdbra/Cpp_Projects/README.md

 ### [Tokenizer_tok](./Tokenizer_tok)

-A simple, dependency-free, stb-style single header *source code tokenizer* written in ANSI C. It has a simple to use interface to manipulate the tokens and then concatenate them into a string again.
+A simple, dependency-free, single-header *source code tokenizer* written in ANSI C. It features an easy-to-use interface for manipulating tokens and concatenating them back into a string.
 <div align="right">
 <a href="#projects-titles"> 📚 </a>
 </div>